PrettyMathedimosa/Prettyhub/workflow.md

 date 30/04/2024
 -exit button

+date 13/05/2024
+-file lesson 4 for how to extract text from speech -create text file

 date 14/05/2024
 -created file lesson 3 for email automation
 -send email to and from different emails